Ponte City: In photography, film, and literature

+Ponte Tower inner courtyard in 2022.

-Photographers have been drawn to Ponte City since its inception, beginning with world-renowned David Goldblatt, who worked in the inner city from 1948 to the 21st century.
+Photographers have been drawn to Ponte City since its inception, beginning with David Goldblatt, who worked in the inner city from 1948 to the 21st century.
 South African photographer Mikhael Subotzky and British artist Patrick Waterhouse won the Discovery award at the Rencontres d'Arles photography festival in 2011 for their three-year project "Ponte City", published in 2014.

-Especially in the edgy 1990s, in the awkward and dangerous transition from the late-apartheid 1980s to the attempts by the Johannesburg Development Agency to clean up the inner city from 2002, Ponte City appeared in dark, dystopian films, such as Dangerous Ground (1997) by South African director Darrell Roodt, starring U.S. rapper Ice Cube.
-One of the final shots of District 9 (2009) by South African expatriate Neill Blomkamp features the tower.
+Spurred by the awkward and dangerous transition from the late-apartheid 1980s as well as attempts made by the Johannesburg Development Agency to clean up the inner city from 2002 onward, Ponte City appeared in several films, such as Dangerous Ground (1997) by South African director Darrell Roodt.
+One of the final shots of District 9 (2009) by South African expatriate Neill Blomkamp also features the tower.
 Another of Blomkamp's films, Chappie (2015) also stars the Ponte Tower, depicting the large slum-hideout of a crime boss.
 A battle scene was filmed inside the tower for the 2016 movie Resident Evil: The Final Chapter.
+Dredd (2012), directed by Pete Travis, used the tower as inspiration for the massive Peach Trees housing block, capturing the film's dystopian, decaying urban aesthetic.

-More nuanced treatments include The Foreigner (1997), an evocative short by Zola Maseko about a Senegalese migrant living in Ponte City, which opens with a night-time shot taken from a helicopter of the neon Coca Cola ad that wrapped around the top of the building at that time.
+The Foreigner (1997), a short film by Zola Maseko about a Senegalese migrant living in Ponte City, which opens with a night-time shot taken from a helicopter of the neon Coca Cola ad that wrapped around the top of the building at that time.
 Director Philip Bloom dedicated a documentary film titled Ponte Tower.
 Ingrid Martens filmed the documentary Africa Shafted: Under one Roof, entirely, over two and a half years, in the Ponte lifts.

 Ponte City also features in post-apartheid literature.
 Although set in the next-door district of Hillbrow, Phaswane Mpe's novel Welcome to our Hillbrow (2001) alludes to the tower.
 German writer Norman Ohler used the Ponte as the setting for his book Stadt des Goldes ("City of Gold"), published in South Africa under the title Ponte City, saying "Ponte sums up all the hope, all the wrong ideas of modernism, all the decay, all the craziness of the city.
 It is a symbolic building, a sort of white whale, it is concrete fear, the tower of Babel, and yet it is strangely beautiful".